 About Koinōnos

-Koinōnos is not a Bible app.
-It’s a companion — for the person who wants to know what the New Testament actually says, not what a tradition says it says, not what an English translation from 1611 carries forward.
+Koinōnos is not like any other Bible app.
+It’s a companion for the person who wants to know what the New Testament actually says — not what a tradition says it says, not what an English translation from 1611 carries forward.
 The teaching itself, in its world.

 Most people encounter the New Testament through layers that put distance between the reader and the text: translations that date to 1611, interpretive frameworks built up over centuries, or AI tools that pull together whatever the internet says about a passage.
 Koinōnos takes a different path.